rostro36/Notes/Learning group/Auditing the Partisanship of Google Search Snippets.md

 ## Introduction
 Google is the most used fact-checking tool.

-Different types of quereis often return different types of results (e.g. tweets vs. news articles), these can have different qualities.
+Different types of queries often return different types of results (e.g. tweets vs. news articles), these can have different qualities.

-Snippets are summarizations of webpages shown in grey-ish on Google and can influence people without them clicking on the adjacent link.
+Snippets are summaries of webpages shown in grey-ish on Google and can influence people without them clicking on the adjacent link.

 It is suspected that Google did not engineer this, but the authors of the articles use partisan wording in response to speeches from politicians.